dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Error

-Summary

    Error type signalled when accessing a file in a way that conflicts with the permissions of the file.

 Superclasses